ghoshRitesh12/Hress/content/plan.md

 </div>

-All platinum traders and onwards will get **2% A.T.O** incentive for training his/her own team and their company's team
+All platinum traders and onwards will get **2% A.T.O** incentive for training his/her own team and others.

 ## 5. Achievers Rewards